rash305/newMediaLab/readme.md

 ./api/src/main/resources/googlekeys.json => The API key to communication with the Google translate API (Can be changed during production)
 ```

 We preferred to develop the Angular project in Webstorm and the API in IntelliJ.
-Yet, any Idea will do.
+Yet, any IDE will do.
 The angular website can be served by Node.JS with the command:
 ```bash
 ng serve